hbeybutyan/articles/model_deployment/model_deployment.md

 COPY ./app /app
 ```
-As usual, requirements.txt will contain all the building boxes for our project (Tensorflow, Numpy, etc.).
-The entrypoint.sh is used by parent image as an ENTRYPOINT (sounds too philosophyc), still if you want to understand what is entrypoint in dockerfile - google it, or read [this](https://docs.docker.com/engine/reference/builder/#understand-how-cmd-and-entrypoint-interact).
-Basicaly  this is what your container will do once started.
-So if you want to customize the behavior of container customize the file.
-Otherwise leave it as is.
-And the meat of the dockerfile - /app directory.
+The meat of the dockerfile - /app directory.
 This is there all the magic will happen.
 This is the app which will be run in wsgi to serve our model.
 To understand fancy things happening when deploying your flask app with nginx and wsgi look at [this](https://flask.palletsprojects.com/en/1.0.x/deploying/uwsgi/).

-Let's create a simple main.py with following content:
+First of all, let's create a simple main.py with following content:

 ```
 from flask import Flask